EveryOneIsGross/emoBASIC/README.md

 The directional emojis 👈, 👉, 👆, and 👇 are used to navigate through the code.

 ```
+🤙
-✌️Hello, World
+👋Hello, World
-🤙🤙
-👋 ✌️
 ✋
 ```
 Explanation of the code:

 The program starts with 🤙 (START).
-The 👋 (Waving hand) emoji is used to print the text "Hello, World" preceded by ✌️.
-The program ends with ✋ (END).
+The 👋 (Waving hand) emoji is used to print the text "Hello, World" The program ends with ✋ (END).
 When executed, this program will output:
 Hello, World